Avoiding intersections of given size in finite affine spaces AG(n,2): Introduction

 In that aspect, we follow their footsteps and provide point sets which are combinations of disjoint full flats and point sets which hit every $k$-flat in only a small number of points.

 These constructions show that the binary representation of $m$ and $t$ will be key in our results concerning sizes $m$ not in the spectrum.

-\begin{theorem} $Sp(n;k,t)$ will not contain those values $m>0$ which have fewer $1$-digits than the number of $1$-digits of $t$ in the binary representation, denoted by $s_2(t)$, hence at least values are missing from the $(n;k,t)$-spectrum provided that $0<t<2^k$. \end{theorem}
+\begin{theorem} If $0<t<2^k$ then $Sp(n;k,t)$ will not contain those values $m<2^n$ which have fewer $1$-digits than the number of $1$-digits of $t$ in the binary representation, denoted by $s_2(t)$.
+Since $Sp(n;k,t)$ cannot contain $2^n$ either, this means that at least values are missing from the $(n;k,t)$-spectrum. \end{theorem}

 In fact, another numeral system, the so-called canonical signed-digit binary representation of integers will also have a central role.
 We formulate the corresponding Proposition \ref{th_signed} in Section \ref{evasive_lexico_section}, which is the analogue of Theorem \ref{binalak_intro}.